open-goal/jak-project/README.md

   - [ ] Ramdisk stuff (implemented but totally untested)
 - The "989_snd" sound driver (no progress has been made here, the rough plan is to do a high level emulation of the sound system)
 - Sony libraries
-  - [x] SIF (interface between EE/IOP for sending data, receiving data, and making remote procedure calls)
+  - [x] SIF (interfaces between EE/IOP for sending data, receiving data, and making remote procedure calls)
   - [x] IOP Kernel (single-processor non-preemptive multitasking)
   - [x] stubs for stuff that doesn't really matter